 Which is why we introduced 'Fixed Fees' to the criminal law profession more than a decade ago.

-We have 'Fixed Fees for Guilty Pleas'™ - if you wish to plead 'guilty' in the Local Court.
+We offer fixed fees for a range of our services, including 'Fixed Fees for Guilty Pleas'™ if you wish to plead 'guilty' in the Local Court.

-We also have Fixed Fees for many Local Court Defended Hearings - if you wish to plead 'not guilty' and defend the case.
+We also have fixed fees for many Local Court Defended Hearings - if you wish to plead 'not guilty' and have our experts defend you in court.

 Fixed fees are also available for Appeals, Bail Applications, Prison Visits and many other services. + Find out more

-Our fixed fee services are available for all types of criminal and driving cases such as drink driving and other traffic cases, drugs, assaults and AVOs, fraud, larceny and serious crime.
+Our fixed fee services are available for a wide range of criminal and driving cases such as drug possession, assaults, AVOs, drink driving and a most traffic offences.

-If you dont have a court date or just wish to attend our offices for Expert Criminal or Traffic Law Advice from an Experienced Criminal Lawyer, there is a fixed fee of $200 + GST ($220).
+For those who aren't going to court but wish to attend our offices for personalised advice from an Experienced Criminal Lawyer, there is a fixed fee of $200 + GST ($220).